kaiyuanliu95/CodeCareerConnect/README.md

 6. **Database Setup and Migration**:

-   Delete existing SQLite database file if the database is not empty.
+   If an existing database file exists, delete it.
+This step ensures a clean setup.

    ```
-   rm app.db
+   rm -f app.db

    ```
-   Initialize the Database and generate migration.
+   Generate and apply migrations.

    ```
-   flask db init
    flask db migrate -m "Initial migration."
    flask db upgrade
    ```